CypherPotato/el.js/readme.md

 # el.js

-This 2.6 Kb (1.4 Kb gzipped) tool is a library for creating HTML elements with maximum ease.
+This 3,9 Kb (1,8 Kb gzipped) tool is a tool for creating HTML elements.
 It is a functional alternative to `document.createElement()`.

 ## Installation